sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 He solved it, we coded it up, and it worked first time!

-Sam tried to work through **F**, and got extremely close (one or two edge cases away from getting it right), but unfortunately time expired before he was able to finish it.
+Sam tried to work through **F**, and got extremely close (one or two edge cases away from getting it right).
+Unfortunately time expired before he was able to finish it.

-Both our submissions on **E** and **I** happened in the last hour of the competition when the scoreboards were frozen bringing us to seven problems solved.
+Both our submissions on **E** and **I** happened in the last hour of the competition while the scoreboard was frozen bringing us to seven problems solved.
 Going in to the last hour, we were in 6th place regionally, 2nd on-site at CSU.
 The final standings were not announced until 3:30 (30 minutes after the competition ended) so the suspense was real!
 After time expired, we went around